VBKOROA/python-coin-trade/request.scheme.md

 # Trading Decision Request

-**Request:** Analyze the provided recent candlestick data to develop the following trading strategy:
+**Request:** Analyze all the provided latest candlestick data to develop the following trading strategy:

 1.  **Optimal Action:** (Buy / Wait)
 2.  **If Buy:**